Production of The Lord of the Rings film series: Sound

-Special effects
+Visual effects

-The Lord of the Rings film series used many groundbreaking practical and digital visual effects that were unheard of in the film industry.
-Ranging from prosthetics and props to creatures almost entirely made through computer graphics, the process of making the film series has been praised as having forged a breakthrough in the world of cinematic visual effects.
-Weta Workshop was the major stylistic force behind the films, working on concepts, sets and digital effects years before the first scenes were even shot.
+The film series used many practical and digital visual effects that were unheard of in the film industry.
+Ranging from prosthetics and props to creatures almost entirely made through computer graphics, the process of making the film series has been praised as having advanced the field of cinematic visual effects.
+Wētā Workshop was the major stylistic force behind the films, working on concepts, sets and digital effects years before the first scenes were even shot.
 The series was also briefly aided by Digital Domain in the first movie.
 Props, sets, prosthetics and locations were given the utmost concentration and detail to achieve a look that was as realistic as possible.